Velocidex/velociraptor-docs/content/docs/vql/_index.md

 VQL Subqueries can be specified as a column expression or as an arguments.
 Subqueries are delimited by `{` and `}`.
-Subqueries are also Lazily evaluated, and will only be evaluated when necessary.
+Subqueries are also lazily evaluated, and will only be evaluated when necessary.

 ### Arrays